Morihei Ueshiba O'Sensei - Aikido Founder

 Iaido is the modernization of iaijutsu, but in practice is often identical.
 The replacement of jutsu with do is part of the 20th century focus on personal and spiritual development, as in other Japanese martial arts.

 Naginatajutsu is the Japanese art of wielding the naginata, and most practice is in a modern form called naginata-do, and competitions are held.
-During the late Edo period, naginata were used to train women, and most styles are headed by and practised by women.
+During the late Edo period, naginata were used to train women, and most styles are headed by women.

 Sojutsu is a Japanese martial arts of fighting with the spear (yari).
 For most of Japan's history, sojutsu was practiced extensively by traditional schools.
 In times of war, it was a primary skill of many soldiers.

 Ninjutsu was developed as a collection of survival techniques in the warring state of feudal Japan in the 14th century.
 The ninja used their art to survive in a time of violent political turmoil.
-It included methods of gathering information, and techniques of avoidance, and misdirection.
+It included methods of gathering info & techniques of avoidance, and misdirection.

 Ninjutsu can also involve training in disguise, escape, concealment, archery, medicine, explosives, and poisons, etc.